WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 }
 {% endhighlight %}

 So, the basic structure of this function is quite simple.
 We first check if the column of the sql table that is being accessed is the column with our `pretend boolean`.
 If yes, then we check whether the data are being accessed under the 'Qt::CheckStateRole'.
-If the answer is yes again, we can fetch the current value of our 'pretend boolean' by accessing the data stored in the corresponding column, and we store this value in `int checked`.
+If the answer is yes again, we can fetch the current value of our 'pretend boolean' by accessing the data stored in the current index, and we store this value in `int checked`.
 The function will return `Qt::Checked` if `checked == 1`, and it will return `0` if `checked==0`.

 There are a few other situations that the re-implemented function handles.
 If we are accessing data in the column with our `pretend boolean`, but we are not accessing the data under the `Qt::CheckState` role, then the function simply returns an empty QVariant(), effectively returning nothing.
 I did this to make sure that the corresponding column in the [QTableView][9] only shows a check box that visualises the current check state, and nothing else.
 If we are accessing data in any other column, the function first checks whether we are accessing data under the `Qt::ToolTipRole`.
 If yes, then we treat it as another special case, in which the user gets shown a tool tip that simply contains the visible contents of the cell currently being hovered over with the mouse cursor.
 If we are not accessing the data under the `Qt::ToolTipRole` (in all other cases), we just revert to the default implementation of the `QSqlTableModel::data()` function.

 If you have re-implemented the `data()` function in this way, then your [QTableView][9] should already show check boxes in the corresponding column.
 So far, so good.
 However, there are still a few problems.
 One problem is that the check boxes are aligned to the extreme left of the column, which makes the table look ugly.
 We will deal with this later.
 A more urgent problem is that checking / unchecking the check boxes won't actually do anything meaningful with the underlying data, unless we also re-implement the `setData()` function.
 Let's do that next.

 {% highlight c++ %}
 bool EventTableModel::setData(const QModelIndex & index,
 			      const QVariant & value, int role)
 {